Rafeh-I/Econometrics-Chess-Engine/README.md

 P(White win) = logit(β0 + β1 * Material_diff + β2 * Elo_diff)

-Material differences are measured using piece count imbalances:
+-Material differences are measured using piece count imbalances -Elo rating differences capture relative player strength
-- Pawns
-- Knights
-- Bishops
-- Rooks
-- Queens
-Elo rating differences capture relative player strength.

-## Key Findings
+## Key insights:
-- Material advantages have large and economically meaningful effects on winning probabilities.
-- Queen and rook advantages dominate marginal effects.
+- Each additional pawn increases odds of winning by ~15%.
+- Knight/bishop advantages increase odds by ~60–66%.
+- Rook and queen advantages have the largest effects, with a queen advantage nearly quadrupling odds.
-- Elo rating differences are statistically significant and quantitatively important.
+- Elo differences are statistically significant; +100 Elo points increase win odds by ~57%.
-- Estimated coefficients align closely with chess theory and human intuition.
-Odds ratios are reported to facilitate economic interpretation.

 ## Chess Engine Integration
-The estimated logistic regression model is encoded into a simple chess engine:
-- Search algorithm: Minimax with alpha–beta pruning
+- Search Algorithm: Minimax with alpha–beta pruning.
-- Search depth: 4 plies
-- Evaluation function: Linear predictor from the estimated logit model

-For comparison, a traditional hand-coded evaluation function using standard chess material weight is also implemented.

-An interactive Jupyter-based interface allows users to:
+- Evaluation Options: Hand coded material + positional evaluation
+- Logistic regression-based score from econometric model.
-- Play against the engine
+- Interactive Interface: Play against the engine in a Jupyter notebook using a simple UI with move input, reset, and evaluation toggle.
-- Switch between evaluation functions
-- Observe model-based position evaluations in real time

 ## Model Limitations and Engine Behavior